IGA and PAM: How Identity Governance Administration Connects with PAM

 PAM consists of a collection of processes and tools that gives security teams complete visibility and control over who has access to an organization’s most critical systems.

 IGA and PAM Together: Mutual Reinforcement

 Unifying IGA and PAM enables a central locus of policy definition and enforcement for all forms of identity management.
 With an integrated IGA and PAM approach, a request for privileged access can be managed within the parameters of the organization’s IGA policies.
 All access requests and grants are part of a single access control chain.
-Both basic user and privileged user access becomes more easily auditable.
+Both basic user and privileged user access become more easily auditable.

 There are a variety of approaches to achieving the mutually-reinforcing relationship between IGA and PAM.
 The goal should be to build one authoritative identity store.
 With APIs, the two solutions can facilitate automated workflows to process all access requests, including requests for privileged access.

 - A single point of control for provisioning all identity access in the organization.

 - Confidence that privileged access sessions will be performed within identity governance policy.